dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

 [github](https://github.com/xeroc/bitshares-pytools/blob/master/tools/getbalancekeys.py)
 may help you to retrieve private keys for your balances.
-You need to modify the first few lines of the script in order to get a connection to your BitShares daemon.
+You need to modify the first few lines of the script in order to get a connection to your DBXChain daemon.

     $ edit getbalancekeys.py
         [...]